NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

    Textures obtained with the ``nav_cam`` and ``sci_cam`` rig cameras, (left and right) projected onto the mesh obtained with the ``haz_cam`` depth+image camera.
-The textures are nearly seamless and agree very well when overlayed, which shows that the rig calibration was successful.
+The textures are nearly seamless and agree very well when overlaid, which shows that the rig calibration was successful.
 Note that the ``sci_cam`` pictures (on the right) have some lightning variation due to the fact that auto-exposure was used.
 The images show a portion of the Granite